cloud-carbon-footprint/cloud-carbon-footprint/README.md

 ## Setup

 ```
-yarn bootstrap
+yarn install
 ```

-This will install dependencies in both the `client` and `server`.
+This will install dependencies for both the `client` and `server`.
 We use [Lerna](https://lerna.js.org) to manage both projects.

 ## Serve the documentation
  From the root directory, run the command from the terminal